Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Future Work

 \section{Future Work}

-In the future, we would like extend our method to compute the gradient of the objective function analytically by means of sensitivity analysis.
-The gain in speed would allow us to consider per-edge stiffness parameters instead of global parameters to account for local variations in deformation behavior (see Figure \ref{fig:local_stiffness} for an example).
+In the future, we would like to extend our method to compute the gradient of the material parameter optimization objective function analytically by means of sensitivity analysis.
+The gain in speed would allow us to consider per-edge material parameters instead of global parameters to account for local variations in deformation behavior (see Figure \ref{fig:local_stiffness} for an example).

-We would furthermore like to examine the relationship between the free parameters of our meso-structure and the stiffness parameters of the simplified grid.
-Creating a mapping between these two sets of parameters would make it possible to reverse the grid simplification process, allowing us to perform shape optimization with the simplified pattern using the local stiffness parameters as design variables, then replacing the hexagon edges with the appropriate zig-zag springs that yield the desired deformation behavior.
+We would furthermore like to examine the relationship between the free parameters of our {zigzag spring meso-structure} and the material parameters of the simplified grid.
+Creating a mapping between these two sets of parameters would make it possible to reverse the grid simplification process, allowing us to perform shape optimization with the simplified pattern using the local material parameters as design variables, then replacing the hexagon edges with the appropriate zigzag springs that yield the desired deformation behavior.

+We are also interested in further examining the space of possible pattern deformations.
+Defining anchor constraints that result in an interesting and physically plausible deformation is not a trivial task.
+Extending the simulation to account for the possibility of material failure, for example, due to excessive stretching of the pattern, would make it possible to check a deformation for physical plausibility.
+However, it would be even more interesting to examine how reasonable bounds for the anchor constraints can be defined based on the geometry of the pattern.

+{Additionally, the general applicability of our pattern simplification approach is a topic for future investigation.
+We have demonstrated our approach using zigzag springs as our choice of meso-structure, which have the advantage of providing a direct correspondence between the original and simplified pattern since the zigzag springs are simply replaced by straight edges in the simplification.
+In theory, our approach can be used with other types of meso-structures that can be approximated by straight edges during the simplification process, but we cannot guarantee that the accuracy of the resulting reduced model is comparable to our experiments, since our approach may not yield a good approximation for all types of meso-structures.
+Examining the suitability of our approach for different types of meso-structures from a theoretical point of view could be an interesting topic for future research.}

 Finally, we have only considered the use of regular tilings for the generation of our patterns so far.
 However, it may not be possible to approximate very complex shapes using such tilings.
 In the future, it would be interesting to consider the use of non-regular tilings and how such tilings can be generated for the best possible approximation of the target shape.
+This would allow us to increase the dimensions of the design space and hence approximate more complex shapes.